rolfn/scrlttr2copy/README.md

 # scrlttr2Copy
 A letter class option file for automatically creation of copies.

-The file `copy.lco` provides the new class option »copy« for the letter document class »scrlttr2«.
+The file `copy.lco` provides the new class option »copy« for the LaTeX letter document class »scrlttr2«.
 If the option »copy« is given all pages of a specific letter are duplicated with background text marking these copies.